-- 1. Planning permission for proposals to generate energy from renewable and low carbon sources will be permitted provided that: - a.
-The development, either individually or cumulatively with other developments, does not have unacceptable adverse impacts on heritage assets (including their settings), natural assets, the landscape, or the amenity of nearby residents (visual impact, noise, shadow flicker, odour, fumes, traffic); - b.
-The development can be connected efficiently to existing national energy infrastructure or it can be demonstrated that the energy generated would be used for onsite needs only; - Provision is made for decommissioning once the operation has ceased, including the removal of the facilities and the restoration of the site; and - d.
-Developers have engaged effectively with the local community and local authority. - 2.
-For proposals of 2 or more wind turbines, a minimum distance of 2 km between a dwelling and a wind turbine is set to protect residents from disturbance and visual impact.
-If the applicant can prove that this is not the case, a shorter distance would be considered. - 4.13 This policy sets out the criteria that must be considered when assessing proposals for developments to generate renewable or low carbon energy from freestanding installations, such as wind or solar farms. - 4.14 Renewable and low carbon energy generation sources can either fully or partially displace the use of fossil fuels.
-These sources include technologies such as photovoltaic panels, wind turbines, solar thermal panels, air or ground source heat
+- 1. Planning permission for proposals to generate energy from renewable and low carbon sources, with the exception of proposals for wind turbines, will be permitted provided that: - The development, either individually or cumulatively with other developments, does not have unacceptable adverse impacts on heritage assets (including their settings), natural assets, high quality agricultural land, the landscape, or the amenity of nearby residents (visual impact, noise, shadow flicker, odour, fumes, traffic); - b.
+The development can be connected efficiently to existing national energy infrastructure or it can be demonstrated that the energy generated would be used for onsite needs only; - c.
+Provision is made for decommissioning once the operation has ceased, including the removal of the facilities and the restoration of the site: and - d.
+Developers have engaged effectively with the local community and local authority. - For proposals of 2 or more wind turbines, a minimum distance of 2 km between a dwelling and a wind turbine is set to protect residents from disturbance and visual impact.
+If the applicant can prove that this is not the case, a shorter distance would be considered.
+Planning permission for wind energy development involving one or more wind turbines will only be permitted provided that: - the development site is in an area identified as suitable for wind energy development in a Neighbourhood Plan; and

-1 'Regulated' emissions are typically those relating to space and water heating, cooling, ventilation and lighting, which are all controlled by Building Regulations.
+&lt;sup>4 'Regulated' emissions are typically those relating to space and water heating, cooling, ventilation and lighting, which are all controlled by Building Regulations.
 'Unregulated' emissions are typically those relating to appliances and processes that are specific to the occupier, and these can often account for over half of the total emissions of the building.

-- pumps, anaerobic digestion, combined heat and power plants, and biomass boilers where heat is generated.
+- f. following consultation, it can be demonstrated that the planning impacts identified by affected local communities have been fully addressed and therefore the proposal has their backing. - 4.13 This policy sets out the criteria that must be considered when assessing proposals for developments to generate renewable or low carbon energy from freestanding installations, such as wind or solar farms. - 4.14 Renewable and low carbon energy generation sources can either fully or partially displace the use of fossil fuels.
+These sources include technologies such as photovoltaic panels, wind turbines, solar thermal panels, air or ground source heat pumps, anaerobic digestion, combined heat and power plants, and biomass boilers where heat is generated.
 These technologies need to be located onsite or close to the energy users. - 4.15 Using renewable and low carbon energy technologies to generate electricity and/or heat will help to reduce greenhouse gas emissions and should also progressively improve the security, availability and affordability of energy by increasing the diversity of sources we can access.